 We buy all the products we test — no freebies from companies.
 If you purchase through our links, we may earn a commission, which helps support our testing.

-Whether you are new to cycling or are a veteran who likes to keep your eye on the latest gear, you might want to look at our recommendations for cycling shoes and bike saddles.
+Whether you are new to biking or a long-time cyclist who likes to keep your finger on the pulse of the latest and greatest, check out our recommendations for cycling shoes and bike saddles.
 If you prefer dirt over pavement, our team has also extensively tested top mountain bikes.

 Why we love it: We love the leg and chamois comfort, offering tight, compressive performance that supports long days in the saddle and high-intensity races, with a waders-style design that enhances support and cooling.
 Testers raved, “They have the leg and chamois comfort to last through a long day in the saddle and the tight, compressive performance to carry you through a white-knuckle crit out in the heat.”